Western Australian borders: Deakin Obelisk

 The Deakin Pillar is approximately 2.82 km west of the Deakin Obelisk.
-The Deakin Obelisk was erected as closely as was possible with the technology of 1926 to 129° east.
+The Deakin Obelisk was erected as close as possible to 129° east using the technology available in 1926.

-The Deakin Obelisk has a copper plug embedded into the top centre of the concrete obelisk, which determines, on the ground, the South Australian border with Western Australia by a line drawn south to the coastline of the Great Australian Bight and north through this point to 26° south.
+The Deakin Obelisk has a copper plug embedded in the top centre of the concrete obelisk.
+The plug marks the South Australia–Western Australia border on the ground, with the border line extending south to the coastline of the Great Australian Bight and north through the obelisk to 26° south.

-WA/NT border marking history
+Western Australia–Northern Territory border marking

-Shortly after the 1921 determinations of the border of South Australia and Western Australia, the Government Astronomer for South Australia, Dodwell and the Government Astronomer of Western Australia, Curlewis and party travelled by the State Ship Bambra to the port of Wyndham, Western Australia.
+Shortly after the 1921 determinations of the South Australia–Western Australia border, South Australian Government Astronomer G. F. Dodwell, Western Australian Government Astronomer H. B. Curlewis, and their party travelled on the State Shipping Service of Western Australia vessel Bambra to the port of Wyndham, Western Australia.

-From Wyndham they were guided by Michael Patrick ("M.P.")
-Durack to a point he perceived as the northern boundary between his Argyle Downs Station and Jack Kilfoyle's Rosewood Station, which was also Western Australia's border with the Northern Territory or 129° east.
-Most of Rosewood station is in the Northern Territory, but further south, Rosewood also extends into the East Kimberley Region of Western Australia.
+From Wyndham, they were guided by Michael Patrick ("M.P.")
+Durack to a point he regarded as the northern boundary between his Argyle Downs Station and Jack Kilfoyle's Rosewood Station, which also marked Western Australia's border with the Northern Territory at 129° east.
+Most of Rosewood Station is in the Northern Territory, although it extends south into the East Kimberley region of Western Australia.

-From the chosen position, two concrete pillars were erected similar to those described above and portable radio masts set up, before the determinations were carried out by the scientists using the same methods of wireless time signals as were used at Deakin.
+Two concrete pillars were erected and portable radio masts set up before the scientists carried out the determinations using the same wireless time signals used at Deakin.

 Austral Pillar

-One of the concrete pillars erected, which was the one used as the point of the determinations, was marked by the expedition party to show how far east of Greenwich they were in hours, minutes and seconds, and became known as the Austral Pillar.
+One of the concrete pillars, used as the point of the determinations, was marked by the expedition party to show its position relative to Greenwich.
+It became known as the Austral Pillar.

-The Austral Pillar, the point selected for the scientific determinations of 1921, would later be found to be about 2 km east from the border of 129° east on that part of Rosewood Station, therefore inside the Northern Territory.
+The Austral Pillar was later found to be about 2 km east of the border at 129° east on that part of Rosewood Station, placing it inside the Northern Territory.

 Kimberley Obelisk

-The Kimberley Obelisk was erected as closely as was possible with the technology of 1927 to 129° east.
-Over several weeks during 1927, a Western Australian survey crew from the WA Department of Lands and Surveys travelled to Wyndham, then to the Austral Pillar site to set out from that point to the border, where they then erected the much more substantial Kimberley Obelisk.
+The Kimberley Obelisk was erected as close as possible to 129° east.
+Over several weeks in 1927, a Western Australian survey crew from the Western Australian Department of Lands and Surveys travelled to Wyndham and then to the Austral Pillar site to set out the border from that point.
+They erected the more substantial Kimberley Obelisk at the border.

-The Kimberley Obelisk has a copper plug embedded into the top of the concrete obelisk, which officially determines the WA/NT border on the ground, near 129° east, by a line drawn north to the northern coastline near the Joseph Bonaparte Gulf and south through this point at the Kimberley Obelisk to the 26th parallel.
+The Kimberley Obelisk has a copper plug embedded in the top of the concrete obelisk.
+The plug marks the Western Australia–Northern Territory border on the ground, near 129° east, with the border line extending north to the coastline near the Joseph Bonaparte Gulf and south through the obelisk to the 26th parallel.